 One of my all-time favorite fall activities is going apple picking.
-There’s something so satisfying about hopping on a hayrack ride out to an orchard then pushing aside the leafy branches of a tree and plucking the perfect apple from its perch.
-It makes sinking your teeth into one of them later on that much more rewarding.
+Is there anything more satisfying than hopping on a hayrack ride out to an orchard, pushing aside the leafy branches of a tree, then plucking a perfectly ripe apple from its perch?

-And if there’s one thing I enjoy more than picking apples, it’s using said picked apples to make Fresh Apple Cake.
-Not only is this one of my favorite apple recipes of all time, but it is also one of my favorite recipes of all time.
-Spiced with lots of cinnamon, and studded with fresh apple pieces, this cake contains a special ingredient that makes each slice over-the-top tender and apple-y: applesauce!
+The only think I love more than picking apples is making Fresh Apple Cake with them.
+Not only is this one of my favorite apple recipes of all time, it’s also one of my favorite recipes of all time.
+Spiced with lots of cinnamon and studded with fresh apple pieces, this apple cake contains a special ingredient that makes each slice over-the-top tender and apple-y: applesauce!

-I developed the recipe a few months ago for a freelance project, then took the leftovers over to my parent’s house (I can’t be trusted will full-sized cakes in the house) where it was promptly devoured.
+I developed the recipe for Fresh Apple Cake a few months ago for a freelance project, then took the leftovers over to my parent’s house (I can’t be trusted will full-sized cakes in the house) where it was promptly devoured.
 After said devouring, my Mom and Dad asked if I’d bake them another one…they wanted more!
-I just cannot tell you how delicious it is – totally exceeded all of our expectations!
+I just cannot tell you how delicious and cozy it is!

-- What apples should I use?
-I always use Granny Smith apples when baking.
-They tend to hold up very well to baking, keeping a little tooth to them without going totally soft.
-That said, please use whatever you’ve already got in the fridge to get this cake on the table as fast as you can!
+- What apples to use: I prefer using Granny Smith apples in baking recipes.
+They hold up well to baking, keeping a little tooth to them vs turning to mush.
+That said, use whatever apples you already got in the fridge to get this cake on the table as fast as you can!

 - To peel or not to peel?
-I always peel my apples before baking – it’s a texture thing for me!
-If you’d rather not peel your apples, I would slice them very thinly, or even shred, vs dice.
+I always peel my apples before baking – it’s a texture thing for me.
+If you’d rather not peel your apples, Slice them very thinly, or even shred, vs dice.

 Alrighty, let’s bake!